 Unlike semi-hollow guitars, hollow guitars encompass two main body styles: the ES-335 style we went into above and the jazz box style.
 A good example of the latter would be the Gibson ES-175, which is the axe of choice for tons of jazz musicians.

-Hollow ES-335 style guitars are used in blues and rock more frequently than the jazz box (the Beatles used the Epiphone Casino extensively), though because of the feedback they produce most musicians stick with semi-hollow instruments.
+Hollow ES-335 style guitars are used in blues and rock more frequently than the jazz box (the Beatles used the Epiphone Casino extensively).
+Though because of the feedback they produce, most musicians stick with semi-hollow instruments.

 You can identify single coil pickups because they’re long and thin, almost the same size as a tube of lipstick held horizontally.

 Humbuckers use two magnets, one which works as a pickup and one which cancels out 60-cycle hum (hence the name humbucker).
 These guitar pickups generally have a darker voice and a higher output, which allows them to perform better under high levels of distortion.
 These pickups also tend to sound better playing jazz, as the genre benefits from their darker voice.